 The Importance of the Pool Cue Tip?

-In recent years the billiard world has reaped the price benefits of having pool cues mass-produced in China & even though the quality of these cues is good & getting better all the time, there will always be a small percentage of any mass-produced item that will have manufacturing faults.
-Most of these faults should be covered under a sellers warranty; however, the one thing that’s never covered under any warranty is the adhering & quality of the tip used.
-And yet, just like the tyres on a car, the tip of a cue (being the point of contact between the cue & the ball) is one of the most important aspects of cue quality.
+In recent years the billiard cue world has reaped the price benefits of having pool cues mass-produced in China & even though the quality of these cues is good & getting better, there will always be a small percentage of any mass-produced item that will have manufacturing faults.
+Most manufacturing faults are covered under a sellers warranty; however, the one thing that’s never covered under any warranty is the adhering & quality of the tip used.
+And yet, just like the tires on a car, the tip of a cue (being the point of contact between the cue & the ball) is one of the most important aspects of cue quality.

 When do I replace my Pool Cue Tip?

-Basically, your tip either gets worn down by sanding & re-shaping or it has become compressed.
+Basically, your tip either gets worn down by sanding/re-shaping or it has become compressed.
 Because, it’s essential to keep the surface of your cue tip rough, so as it grips the ball, the eventual replacement of a tip is inevitable.
-Some players have a different cue, just for breaking, so as to avoid the latter (compression of the tip).
+Some players have a different cue, just for breaking, so as to avoid the latter .

-There are no hard fast rules as to when you change your tip.
-I’d just say, change it when your cue performance has dropped below an acceptable level because the tip is worn or compressed to the point of no return.
+There are no hard rules as to when you change your tip.
+I’d say to change it when the control between the cue & the ball has gone past the point of no return.